rija1/bsf/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.50.0 - 2024-05-07 =
+* Improved: "Send email" automation step waits for the email to be queued before marking the step as completed;
+* Fixed: Previously, the association of orders to emails in the statistics was incorrect in some cases.

+= 4.49.1 - 2024-04-29 =
+* Improved: Add additional transactional email triggers;
+* Improved: new design of Segments listing page.

+= 4.49.0 - 2024-04-23 =
+* Fixed: manually confirming a subscriber in the UI doesn't trigger automations;
+* Fixed: some automation filter values rendering as "Unknown value".

 = 4.48.2 - 2024-04-08 =
 * Improved: 1-click unsubscribe headers for non MailPoet sending methods;